JohnDallasMoore/Note-Taker/README.md

 <a id='installation'></a>
 ## Installation
-No installation needed, just follow the link here to open the application.
+No installation needed.
+Just follow the link [here](https://note-taker-0.herokuapp.com/) to open the application.

 ---